International Women’s Day

 The motto of this year’s International Women’s Day is: “Gender equality today for a sustainable tomorrow”.

 International Women’s Day in Africa

-On International Women’s Day, many African countries draw attention to the inequalities and injustices still suffered by many women in Africa.
+On International Women’s Day, many African countries draw attention to the inequalities and injustices from which many women in Africa still suffer.
 Especially in southern Africa, young women rarely have access to education.
-We at the Friedrich Hospitality Foundation (FHF) want to change this.
-We support the Hotel Management School for Girls in Moshi, Tanzania, where girls from socially disadvantaged backgrounds receive an education.
+We at Friedrich Hospitality Foundation (FHF) want to change this.
+We support the Hotel Management School for Girls in Moshi, Tanzania, where girls from socially disadvantaged backgrounds get education.